nap2000/docs/admin-projects.rst

 Security
 --------

-Restrict access to surveys and their data to authorised users
+You can use projects to restrict access to surveys and their data to authorised users

 .. warning::